General terms and conditions with customer information

-If the payment method "PayPal Direct Debit" is selected, PayPal will collect the invoice amount from the customer's bank account after a SEPA Direct Debit mandate has been issued, but not before the expiry of the deadline for the advance information on behalf of the seller.
+If the payment method "PayPal Direct Debit" is selected, PayPal will collect the invoice amount from the customer's bank account after a SEPA direct debit mandate has been issued, but not before the expiry of the period for advance information on behalf of the seller.

 Pre-notification is any communication (e.g. invoice, policy, contract) to the customer announcing a debit by SEPA Direct Debit.
-If the direct debit is not honoured due to insufficient funds in the account or due to the provision of incorrect bank details, or if the customer objects to the debit although he is not entitled to do so, the customer shall bear the fees arising from the chargeback by the respective bank if he is responsible for this.
+If the direct debit is not honoured due to insufficient funds in the account or due to the provision of incorrect bank details, or if the customer objects to the direct debit even though he is not entitled to do so, the customer shall bear the fees incurred by the respective credit institution as a result of the chargeback if he is responsible for this.

-If Klarna invoice purchase or Klarna installment purchase is chosen as payment method, payment will be processed by Klarna AB (publ) [https://www.klarna.com/de], Sveavägen 46, 111 34 Stockholm, Sweden (hereinafter "Klarna").
-For more information about Klarna Invoice Purchase and Klarna Installment Purchase and Klarna's terms and conditions for these, please refer to the Seller's payment information, which is available at the following Internet address
+If the payment method Klarna Invoice Purchase or the payment method Klarna Instalment Purchase is selected, the payment will be processed by Klarna AB (publ) [https://www.klarna.com/de], Sveavägen 46, 111 34 Stockholm, Sweden (hereinafter "Klarna").
+Further information on Klarna invoice and instalment purchase as well as Klarna's terms and conditions for this can be found in the Seller's payment information, which can be viewed at the following Internet address:

 5) Delivery and shipping conditions